 When we first opened the ‘Mare by Cenacolo’, Cancún had pretty much every type of restaurant on offer – including a fairly successful fondue place.
 The missing piece was a venue with live music, where guests can enjoy a glass of wine and a small snack.
 So we decided to set up a tapas bar.
 Later on, I opened a branch in Zurich.
 But we have since changed our concept; both places are successful Italian restaurants now – although I have sold the one in Switzerland.
 Cancún has become my home.
 I love the beautiful sea, the sandy beach that stretches for almost twenty miles and the fabulous hotel complexes.
 The people here are incredibly friendly, service-minded, helpful and child-orientated.
 Since becoming a father, I really have come to appreciate that.
 No one is bothered if you are out and about with your little ones at 11 pm at night – and if one of them cries, the staff will give the child a lolly.

 By the way, Cancún means ‘snake’s nest’ in Mayan.
 The Maya were the only people in the region not conquered by the Spaniards.
 To this day, the formal consent of the Maya chief is required before a new governor may take office.
-Cancún was conceptualised by the government forty years ago as a tourist spot.
+Cancún was conceptualised by the government half century ago as a tourist spot.
 Back then, the fishing village had a population of 5000.
 Today, it is home to a good one million inhabitants who make their living from tourism.
 Eleven months a year of nice, warm weather, a sea in hues not found elsewhere and a high standard of living make Cancún an ideal holiday destination.

 A wonder of the world and swimming with whale sharks